-6.2 - LAFCO Policies Relative to Changes in Organization, Annexations and Out-of-Area Contracts

-California law requires Local Agency Formation Commission (LAFCO) approval prior to any city annexing land or entering into an out of area service agreement with property owners to provide sewer services outside of the City's boundaries.
-Alameda LAFCO's determinations regarding the provision of municipal services can be accomplished through various changes of organization such as annexations, consolidations and approvals of out-of-area service agreements.
+7.2 - LAFCO Policies Relative to Changes in Organization, Annexations and Out-of-Area Contracts accomplished through various changes of organization such as annexations, consolidations and approvals of out-of-area service agreements.
 These governance options allow cities, special districts and the County governments to provide municipal services to landowners throughout the county.
-Alameda LAFCO is authorized to approve, with or without amendments, out of area service agreements.
+Alameda LAFCo is authorized to approve, with or without amendments, out of area service agreements.